dsturg/PancrESS/README.md

 table(meta("label",sce))

 # Calculate ESS scores for selected cell types
-# using 'median' as the aggregation method
+# using 'mean' as the aggregation method
+# Supported methods are 'mean','sum',and 'count'

-myESS <- calcESS(sce,c("alpha", "beta","acinar","ductal"),"median","ESSDetailed")
+myESS <- calcESS(sce,c("alpha", "beta","acinar","ductal"),"sum","ESSDetailed")

 # You can filter to include only genes at
 # some maximum expression level, for example: